rthewhite/homebridge-homewizard/README.md

 the accessories factory in `accessories.js` aware of you new device type.
 The factory receives the entire response of the get-sensors call from the HomeWizard which lists all devices.

 # Changelog
+- 0.0.57 - Fix issue where dimmers would go in dim mode when you turn them on again
 - 0.0.56 - Doorbell like a switch
 - 0.0.55 - eslint reactivation and push request activated by default
 - 0.0.54 - bump version